junhoseo0/improved-dcgan/README.md

-# PyTorch Implementation of *Improved Techniques for Traning Gans*
+# PyTorch Implementation of *Improved Techniques for Traning GANs*

 This is the extension of my [PyTorchDCGAN](https://github.com/TomatoPope0/PyTorchDCGAN) repository, adopting techniques and suggested metric from Salimans *et al.* [1].
 Escpecially, I'll test my model on the following datasets: